PartImageNet: A Large, High-Quality Dataset of Parts: PartImageNet Dataset

 \subsection{Annotation}

 Instead of annotating bounding boxes or keypoints which is much easier, we aim at annotating high-quality part segmentation mask at pixel-level.
-The part labels for classes are determined by the corresponding super-categories (i.e. classes under the same super-category share the same part labels).
+The part labels for classes are determined by the corresponding super-categories (i.e. classes under the super-category share the same part labels).
 It is difficult to ensure that all the classes under the same semantic category have the same detailed parts so we only annotate those that are most important.
 Take horns for example, some mammals have horns while others do not, to simplify the definition and the annotation process, we do not create a horn label for mammals.
 Instead, only head label exists and for mammals with horns, the horns are also counted as part of the head during annotation.
-The detailed part labels for different categories are shown in Tab \ref{tab:annotated_parts}.
+The detailed part labels for different categories are shown in Table \ref{tab:annotated_parts}.
+Notice that though the part labels are defined at the super-category level, they can easily be transferred to mid-level or class-level part labels according to the need following the WordNet hierarchy of the ImageNet as shown in Figure \ref{fig:dataset}.